swharden/pyABF/docs/getting-started/readme.md

 ## Accessing Comments (Tags) in ABF Files

-While recording an ABF the user can insert a comment at a certain time point.
-ClampFit calls these "tags", and they can be a useful way to mark things like drug applications during an experiment.
+While recording an ABF the user can insert a comment at a certain time point. pClamp calls these "tags", and they can be a useful way to mark when a drug was applied during an experiment.
+For this to work, `sweepX` needs to be a list of times in the ABF recording (not times which always start at 0 for every new sweep).
+Set this behavior by setting `absoluteTime=True` when calling `setSweep()`.

 A list of comments (the text of tags) is stored in a list `abf.tagComments`.
 The sweep for each tag is in `abf.tagSweeps`, while